defold/defold/README_BUILD.md

 It is important that you provide the `--platform` option to let the `install_ext` command know which platform you intend to build for (the target platform).
 When the `install_ext` command has finished you will find the external packages and downloaded SDKs in `./tmp/dynamo_home/ext`.

 **IMPORTANT!**
-You need to rerun the `install_ext` command whenever you switch target platform, as different packages and SDKs are installed.
+You need to rerun the `install_ext` command for each target platform, as different packages and SDKs are installed.

 #### Installing packages
 The `install_ext` command starts by installing external packages, mostly pre-built libraries for each supported platform, found in the `./packages` folder.
 External packages are things such as Bullet and Protocol Buffers (a.k.a. protobuf).